ziffitykishore/agilex/README.md

-# Something Digital Magento 2 Base Build
+# Something Digital Magento 2 Ecommerce Accelerator Package

 Something Digital's standard Magento 2 setup.
 Makes use of Gulp, [Hologram](https://trulia.github.io/hologram/), SCSS and [Webpack](https://webpack.github.io/).

 ## Setup Instructions

+### New Build

+See [CHECKLIST.md](CHECKLIST.md) for the steps to take when creating a new build based on the Accelerator Package.

 ### Vagrant